Services

 • Break up the monotony of long text by adding other components

 One final tip is to try to look at your page from an outsider's perspective.
-Can you get the information you want by just scanning the page quickly?
+Would a reader get the information they want simply by quickly scanning the page?

 More Drupal instructions